The Jacksonville University Student Counseling Center

 To further protect your confidentiality, SCC staff members will not acknowledge that they are familiar with you when outside the Center, unless you acknowledge them first.
 If you have any questions about our confidentiality policy, please contact our office.

 The SCC offers individual counseling services to currently enrolled students at Jacksonville University.
 Students typically come to the center on a weekly or biweekly basis for 45-50 minute sessions.
 During these sessions, the counselor and client collaborate to understand specific needs, create attainable goals, and work on processing concerns that arise.
 Counselors work with clients to determine the appropriate treatment in terms of type and length of counseling, although students typically come to individual sessions around an average of seven times.

-If you are a new client, or would like to schedule your first appointment for the 2019-2020 academic year, click this link.
+If you are a new client, or would like to schedule your first appointment for the 2019-2020 academic year, click the button below.
 If you are an existing client for the 2019-2020 academic year, please call or visit the office to schedule an appointment.